Get Your Q4 OKRs Ready in Minutes — and Finish the Year Strong

 Use this workflow to align teams, break silos, and drive unified execution with shared goals, clear ownership, and accountability.

-This workflow walks you through a practical, repeatable process for achieving seamless alignment between teams — before, during, and after your planning cycles.
+Cross-team alignment fixes this by ensuring everyone is moving toward the same outcomes, sharing resources effectively, and contributing to the bigger picture.
+This workflow gives you a practical, repeatable process for achieving alignment between teams - before, during, and after your planning cycles.

 Step 1 – Define the Shared Purpose